LeF4t1h/my_adhan/README.md

 The service that stops adhan.service is a cronjob.
 The cronjob can only be seen with the sudo command however.
 It stops the service every night at 23:59.
 The bluetooth device is connected on startup with **~/bt_auto_connect.sh** with the file **/etc/rc.local**

+Update i changed the automatic starting and killing to crontab.
+Well see if that works better.

 Useful commands:

 `journalctl -u adhan.service` (press G to see the newest log entry)